ash0080/gun.doc.cn/Basic-App-for-Beginners-Tutorial.md

-Before we can start building anything interesting, we should have a way to jot down our thoughts.
-Therefore the first thing we will build is a tool to keep track of what needs to be done.
-The infamous To-Do app, allowing us to keep temporary notes.

-So what are the requirements?
-The ability to add a note, read our notes, and to clear them off.
-We will also need a space to keep these notes in, and a web page to access them through.
-Let's start with the page!
-You can edit the code below, which will update the live preview.
+This is a beginner's guide to building your first todo app!
+It should take someone with no prior HTML or JS experience over a half hour to complete, or take less than 5 minutes for an advanced developer to jump through.

+Our goal is to make it so you can build the app of your dreams!
+All apps use the same core concepts, so by learning how to create a todo app you'll also learn how to build parts of your dream app.

+Plus, we'll need an app to keep track of our thoughts and plans along the way, so it is a double win!
+Our todo app should give us the ability to write down our thoughts in a note, view them, and clear them off.

+First, we need an interface for our app!
+Here is the code and a live preview: (note - the app doesn't work yet).

 ```html
 ::: {codepen: 'link', tab1: 'codemirror'} :::